 If you’re not sure, once again, we have a lawn solution for you.
 Here's a map that can help guide you in the right direction.

-If you’re not sure when or how often you should be fertilizing lawns and you want to know the basics, generally spreading fertilizer once or twice a year is perfect.
+If you’re not sure when or how often you should be fertilizing lawns and you want to know the basics, generally adding fertilizer once or twice a year is perfect.
 It is vital to do this during the season that your grass is growing the most.
 Typically, across the board, this is in the 60-80 degree weather range.
 When selecting a fertilizer, the best lawn solution is to ensure it has all the right macronutrients you need for lawn care.

 Bahiagrass